ElektraInitiative/PermaplanT/doc/usecases/gamification/map_collaboration.md

 ## Scenarios

 - **Precondition:**
-  - A user has created a map and at least on other user is registered in Nextcloud.
+  - A user has created a map and at least one other user is registered in Nextcloud.
 - **Main success scenario:**
   - The map creator is able to open the map for collaboration and picks a set of constraints for the collaborators (e.g. editing only a part of the map or only specific layers).
-  - The user can choose if the map is open to edit for everyone or only through directly assigned permissions, in which case users can be searched by their name and get sent an invitation to collaboration.
+  - The user can choose if the map is open to edit for everyone or only through directly assigned permissions, in which case users can be searched by their name and get an invitation to collaboration.
   - [Alternative versions](layers_alternatives.md) of the relevant layers will be created by the app.
     Other users collaborating to this map can only affect these layers.
   - Additionaly, the map creator can leave a comment with additional information for other users on what the finished map should contain,